AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/functions.md

 ### What happens behind the scenes?
 When a user sends a message from a [portal contract](../../concepts/foundation/communication/cross_chain_calls.md#portal) to the rollup's inbox it gets processed and added to the `l1 to l2 messages tree`.

  <-- TODO(Maddiaa): INCLUDE LINK TO WHERE the messages tree is discussed elsewhere in the docs. -->

 The l1 to l2 messages tree contains all messages that have been sent from l1 to the l2.
-The good thing about this tree is that it does not reveal when it's messages have been spent, as consuming a message from the l1 to l2 messages tree is done by nullifing a message, rather than marking it as consumed.
+The good thing about this tree is that it does not reveal when it's messages have been spent, as consuming a message from the l1 to l2 messages tree is done by nullifing a message.

 When calling the `consume_l1_to_l2_message` function on a contract; a number of actions are performed by `Aztec.nr`.